snorlab/NoSQLax/README.md

 <img src="nosqlax.png" alt="drawing" width="400"/>

 # NoSQLax 💤 - A Relaxed Repository for CouchDB
-NoSQLax is a modern, lightweight JavaScript library that makes working with CouchDB a breeze.
+NoSQLax is a modern, lightweight JavaScript Object Document Mapper(ODM) library that makes working with CouchDB a breeze.
 Inspired by CouchDB’s “Relax” philosophy and the chill vibes of Snorlax, NoSQLax takes the hassle out of managing your data, offering a streamlined and intuitive repository pattern to handle CRUD operations effortlessly.

+Inspired by Hibernate, Ottoman.js, and TypeORM, NoSQLax offers a powerful and intuitive developer experience for managing CouchDB documents using familiar patterns and standards.

 Whether you're validating data, extending functionality, or simplifying database interactions, NoSQLax ensures your CouchDB experience is as laid-back as its motto.

 ## Key Features
-- Effortless CRUD Operations: Manage CouchDB documents with a consistent, simple API for create, read, update, and delete.
-No boilerplate — just relax and code.
-- Seamless Schema Validation: Built-in JSON schema validation using AJV ensures your data is clean and reliable, either inline or through shared schema references.
-- Extensible by Design: Tailor repositories to your needs by easily adding custom methods and extending base functionality.
-- Entity-Centric Design: Map CouchDB documents to entities with support for data transformation and schema alignment.
-- Developer-Focused Simplicity: Minimize cognitive load with clear, predictable methods and patterns, so you can focus on building features, not debugging database interactions.
-- Flexible CouchDB Support: Works seamlessly with CouchDB’s schema-less nature while enabling structured and validated data models.
+- JSON Schema–Based Entity Modeling
+Describe your data using JSON Schema and get automatic validation, structure, and introspection.
+- Supports Both Active Record & Data Mapper Patterns Choose the architectural pattern that suits your project — model-centric (Active Record) or repository-centric (Data Mapper).
+- Field Mapping & Nested Property Flattening Seamlessly map nested document structures into clean, flat JavaScript objects using field maps.
+- Built-in Validation with Ajv
+Ensure your data is always valid before it’s saved — with runtime validation powered by Ajv.
+- Auto-Generated Getters & Setters
+Access your fields via user.name or user.city, with schema-defined validation baked in.
+- Extendable Repository System
+Define reusable custom query methods on top of CouchDB’s Mango queries.

 ## Why Choose NoSQLax?
 NoSQLax bridges the gap between CouchDB’s flexibility and the structure developers need.
 Whether you're building a lightweight application or scaling a robust API, NoSQLax gives you the tools to manage your data reliably without sacrificing simplicity or performance.